World Cup

 Fact checker James Hoffmann

-Austria versus Jordan at Levi's Stadium on 17 June 2026, and the market has made its mind up already.
-The 1.35 home price tells you Austria are expected to cruise through this World Cup opener, while Jordan's 14.8 away odds suggest their path to even a draw is almost non-existent.
-I'm leaning towards an Austria win that's comfortable rather than spectacular-something around 2-0 feels right for a side looking to start their campaign with three points and minimal drama.
-The question isn't whether Austria win, but whether the margin justifies the price once you factor in tournament nerves and Jordan's defensive commitment.
+Austria versus Jordan at Levi's Stadium, kickoff just hours away, and the market hasn't budged much from its original view.
+Austria's home price has edged slightly from 1.35 to 1.45, while Jordan's away odds have firmed considerably from 14.8 to 8.8, suggesting a bit more caution around the blowout scenario but no real shift in the expected result.
+I'm staying with an Austria win that's comfortable rather than spectacular-something around 2-0 still feels right for a side looking to start their World Cup campaign with three points and minimal drama.
+The question remains whether the margin justifies the price once you factor in tournament nerves and Jordan's defensive commitment.
 Keep reading to see where the value sits.

 I'll start with the obvious: Austria should win this match.
-The odds reflect a clear favourite facing an underdog on neutral ground in Santa Clara, and there's no reason to overthink the broad direction.
-Austria's 1.35 price is the market's way of saying they're technically superior, better prepared, and more likely to control the ball, create chances, and convert them.
-Jordan's 14.8 away odds and the 10.0 draw price tell you that anything other than an Austria win would be a genuine shock.
+The odds still reflect a clear favourite facing an underdog on neutral ground in Santa Clara, and there's no reason to overthink the broad direction.
+Austria's 1.45 price is the market's way of saying they're technically superior, better prepared, and more likely to control the ball, create chances, and convert them.
+Jordan's 8.8 away odds and the 5.5 draw price tell you that anything other than an Austria win would still be a genuine shock, even if the market has trimmed back some of the more extreme pricing from earlier in the week.
 My job is to figure out whether that price leaves room for an edge once you layer in the specific dynamics of a World Cup opener, the pressure on favourites, and the mindset of an underdog with nothing to lose.

 Austria will expect to dominate possession and territory, forcing Jordan deep and making them defend for long spells.
 The challenge for Austria is breaking down a side that will likely sit in a compact block, stay disciplined, and look to frustrate.
 World Cup openers are rarely free-flowing-teams are cautious, managers are conservative, and the fear of losing outweighs the joy of attacking.
 That means Austria might create plenty of chances without finding the clinical edge to turn dominance into a cricket score.
 A 2-0 or 1-0 win feels more realistic than a rout, and that's important when you're pricing the margin rather than just the result.
 Jordan's best hope is to stay organised, limit space in behind, and hope Austria get impatient or sloppy.
 If they can keep it tight for the first hour, they might create one awkward moment on the counter.
 But over ninety minutes, I expect Austria's quality to show.
 They should win, they should keep Jordan quiet, and the total should stay under control.
 The market already knows most of this, but I think the under 2.5 goals and the Austria clean sheet are the angles that still offer a bit of value once you accept the home win as the base case.